-The WWII Topographic Map Series Project represents the Lloyd Reeds Map Collection's first 'in-house' digitization project.
+The WWII Topographic Map Series Project represents the Lloyd Reeds Map Collection's (LRMC) first 'in-house' digitization project.
 McMaster University Library wishes to thank the many geography and geology graduates whose generous gifts helped to fund the purchase of a large-format scanner, without which, this project would not have been possible.
 The over 3,000 maps in the McMaster WWII Map series were electronically captured with a Colortrac SmartLF GX+T56 scanner at 600 dpi optical, 24 bit tonal resolution and saved in .TIF (archival), JPEG (thumbnail) and JPEG2000 (scalable) formats.

-Gord Beck, Map Specialist
+Gord Beck, Map Specialist and Project Leader (Retired)

 Margaret Rutten, Digital Access Specialist (Retired)

 Christine Homuth, Spatial Information Specialist